Money and Meaning

 • Feel more at ease in setting fees with clients

 Judith Stern Peck, LCSW, is a prominent family therapist and family business consultant.
-She is the Director of the Money and Family Life Project at the Ackerman Institute for the Family, was a participant in the consultant referral service on the Council on Foundations’ Family Foundation Services department, and received “Fellow” status by FFI, the professional organization for Family Business Consultants after her 20+ years of experience working with family businesses and family foundations.
+She is co-author of Follow the Money: A Guide to Talking About the Last Taboo Topic with Your Clients.
+Copies of the book will be available for purchase at the workshop.
+Judy is the Director of the Money and Family Life Project at the Ackerman Institute for the Family, was a participant in the consultant referral service on the Council on Foundations’ Family Foundation Services department, and received “Fellow” status by FFI, the professional organization for Family Business Consultants after her 20+ years of experience working with family businesses and family foundations.
 Judy’s received a BA from Finch College, an MSW from Yeshiva University, and received a post-graduate certificate in family therapy from the Ackerman Institute for the Family.

 Return to Workshops